London–Aylesbury line: Route description

 Between Rickmansworth and Chorleywood, the M25 motorway crosses on a viaduct.
 After Chalfont & Latimer station, the Chesham branch diverges, and the main line continues to Amersham, the terminus for Metropolitan line trains.
 Beyond Amersham, the line returns to Network Rail control and runs northwest to Aylesbury, following the A413 road.
 The Princes Risborough line joins the main line at Aylesbury, where Chiltern Railways have a maintenance depot.
 There, the line becomes single track, and after Aylesbury Vale Parkway, freight only, passing through Quainton Road to Calvert, the site of a major waste transfer station and landfill site.
-Beyond Calvert, at the former junction, the line turns east to join the Varsity Line, while the trackbed of the former Great Central Main Line continues northwest.
+Beyond Calvert, the trackbed divides at Claydon LNE Junction, with one branch turning east to join the former Varsity Line route (at Verney Junction), while the former Great Central Main Line continues northwest.